Jonathan Sumner Evans

 • Measured message send latency and reliability by instrumenting bridge metrics.
 Built a service to process those metrics and send them to BigQuery.

-• Defined a framework for importing users' chat history, and implemented it in the WhatsApp, Facebook, Instagram, and (in progress) iMessage bridges.
+• Defined a framework for importing users' chat history, and implemented it in the WhatsApp, Facebook, and Instagram bridges.

 Adjunct Professor